BriceNocenti/tabxplor/cran-comments.md

 * https://win-builder.r-project.org :
-    No ERRORs, no WARNINGs, no NOTE.
+    No ERRORs, no WARNINGs, 1 NOTE :
+    - Package has a VignetteBuilder field but no prebuilt vignette index.

 ## Downstream dependencies
 The only downstream dependency is with my package `ggfacto`, which works well with the new version.